-Taxes are a burden for everyone, but especially for low-income individuals and families who need all the money they can get.
+Taxes are a burden for everyone, but especially for low-income workers and families who need to hang onto as much money as possible.

-Interestingly, low-income earners pay a much larger percentage of their salary to Social Security than high earners do, which makes their tax bite effectively larger.
-In an effort to help offset this effect and to encourage people to work, Congress created the earned income tax credit (EITC) in 1975.
+The federal income tax is a progressive tax system, meaning high-income taxpayers pay higher rates than people with lower incomes.
+However, Social Security and Medicare taxes aren’t progressive.
+Low-income wage earners end up paying a much larger percentage of their salary toward payroll taxes than high earners do, making their tax bite effectively larger.
+To help offset this effect and to encourage people to work, Congress created the Earned Income Tax Credit (EITC) in 1975.

-The program is still going strong today and provides tax relief and extra income to low and moderate earners, especially to those with children.
+The program is still going strong today and provides tax relief and extra income to low- and moderate-income earners, especially working families with dependent children.

 Understanding the EITC

 The EITC is a federal tax credit that benefits people who work.
 It’s a refundable tax credit, meaning if it reduces your tax bill to zero, you can receive a refund over and above the amount of tax withheld from your paycheck during the year.

 To qualify for the credit, you need to have what the IRS refers to as “earned income.”
 This includes wages, salary, tips, commission, or income from farming or self-employment.
 However, individuals who only receive Social Security, welfare, or pensions – or otherwise live off their investments – are not eligible for the EITC.